 IgG antibodies will show a past or ongoing infection.

 An IgA antibody test will reflect a more superficial infection or an infection that is on the outside surface of the mucosal linings of the body.

 Invasive Candida Test

-According to the Centers for Disease Control and Prevention (CDC), invasive candidiasis testing is done by taking a blood sample that is sent to a lab to see if it will grow candida in a culture.
-You will need a doctor to get this done.
+According to the Centers for Disease Control and Prevention (CDC), invasive candidiasis testing is done by taking a blood sample that is sent to a lab to see if it will grow Candida in a culture.
+You will need to see a doctor to get this done.

 Intestinal Candida Tests

-The preferred candida test for intestinal yeast is a stool test along with the blood antibody test that can be ordered through the above links to check for good bacteria and yeast.
-Many times people are missing entire species of bacteria and this is the main cause of their problems.
-Other times levels are very low and this is also an issue.
-Low or non-existent bacteria are a major cause of chronic yeast infections.
+The preferred Candida test for intestinal yeast is a stool test along with the blood antibody test that can be ordered through the links below to check for good bacteria and yeast ratio.
+Many times people lack an entire species of bacteria and this is the main cause of their problems.
+At other times, their levels are very low and this could also be an issue.
+Low or non-existent bacterial content in the gut are a major cause of chronic yeast infections.

-However, candida glabrata can live right along side good bacteria because it does not attach to the intestinal wall.
-Candida albicans, on the other hand, does attach itself, and good bacteria generally crowds it out so it is important to know these levels if your not having any success getting rid of it.
+However, Candida glabrata can live right alongside good bacteria because it does not attach to the intestinal wall.
+Candida albicans, on the other hand, does attach itself, and good bacteria generally crowds it out so it is important to know these levels if you're not having any success getting rid of it.
 Stool tests in some instances can detect the species as well.

 and other factors related to digestion by assessing the total gut microbiome.
-The Comprehensive Stool Test with Parasitology, provided by the same company, checks for everything and tests to see what kills any pathogens.
+The Comprehensive Stool Test with Parasitology, provided by the same company, checks for everything non-invasively and tests to see what kills any pathogens.

 Another much lower cost option is a Verisana Stool Test.
 They don't test to see what kills the pathogens detected but the test is very complete and would tell you if you do have intestinal yeast or not.
-It will also tell you what your good bacteria levels are, as well as if there are any pathogenic species present.
+It will also tell you the levels of good bacteria levels as well as the presence of any pathogenic species in your gut.